A Geometric Characterization of Observability in Inertial Parameter Identification: Verification and System-Level Examples

 \subsection{Cheetah 3 Leg}

-The last example considered is a leg for the MIT Cheetah 3 robot as shown in Figure \ref{fig:Cheetah3}.
-The full system consists of four legs and a body with 12 DoFs driven by proprioceptive actuators \citep{Wensing17b}.
-A common approach is to identify the legs in a procedure separate from the body \citep{WensingKimSlotine17,Focchi17b}, with the legs identified using fixed-base leg swing experiments as depicted in the figure.
-We explore whether this common setup is an appropriate method to fully identify the leg, finding that in fact, the motion restrictions in the fixed experiments do not excite all the parameters affecting the dynamics in the floating-base case.
+The last example considers the MIT Cheetah 3 robot \citep{bledt2018cheetah} consisting of a torso and four independent legs.
+Each leg contains three rigid bodies, driven by three proprioceptive actuators \citep{Wensing17b}.
+It is common to identify the legs separate from the torso \citep{WensingKimSlotine17,Focchi17b}: Fixing the torso as a base, leg swing experiments identify the leg parameters, as depicted in the Figure \ref{fig:Cheetah3}.
+We explore whether this common setup is appropriate to fully identify the leg, testing two cases: floating vs. fixed torso.
+We find that motion restrictions in the fixed experiments prevent exciting all the parameters affecting the floating torso case.